Northeast Kingdom: In popular culture

+The Northeast Kingdom is the inspiration for Howard Frank Mosher's fictional Kingdom County, the setting of many of his works.

 Peacham was used as the filming location for the 1993 movie Ethan Frome, based on the novel of the same name.
-The 1996 film The Spitfire Grill was largely shot in Peacham, and the waterfall scene shot at Big Falls over the Mississquoi River in Troy Vermont.
+The 1996 film The Spitfire Grill was largely shot in Peacham, and the waterfall scene shot at Big Falls over the Mississquoi River in Troy.

 Robert Frost wrote a poem with the Kingdom as its topic entitled "A Servant to Servants".

 Several of Archer Mayor's books in the Joe Gunther series based on a Vermont detective are set in the Northeast Kingdom.

 Chris Bohjalian's novel Midwives places most of its action in the Northeast Kingdom.